Yusuf560-ui/News-Headline-Classifier/README.md

 pip install -r requirement.txt

 ```
-- Run the test.py in your terminal
+- Better still, open the notebook in a jupiter notebook